raspberrypi/documentation/configuration/config-txt/video.md

 | 85 | 1280x720 | 60Hz | 16:9 | 720p |
 | 86 | 1366x768 | 60Hz | 16:9 | reduced blanking |

 Note that there is a pixel clock limit of 162MHz.
-This can be raised, but is unsupported - see [this forum topic](https://www.raspberrypi.org/forums/viewtopic.php?f=26&t=20155&p=195443#p195443).
+It is possible to increase the pixel clock limit - see  [this forum topic](https://www.raspberrypi.org/forums/viewtopic.php?f=26&t=20155&p=195443#p195443).
+Note that running with a pixel clock higher than 162MHz is unsupported.
 The highest supported mode on models prior to the Raspberry Pi 4 is 1920x1200 at 60Hz with reduced blanking, whilst the Raspberry Pi 4 can support up to 4096x2160 (known as 4k) at 60Hz.
 Also note that if you are using both HDMI ports of the Raspberry Pi 4 for 4k output, then you are limited to 30Hz on both.

 ### hdmi_timings